p1ratrulezzz/externals_scan_script/README.md

 After cloning the repository, you need to install the required libraries from the `requirements.txt` file.

+Before running the code, uncomment/comment the path to the Nuclei templates in the code, depending on whether you want to use templates from Cent or ProfectDiscovery.

 After that, simply run the script with the command:

     python3 ./script.py